Financial-Times/origami/README.md

 ### Sass
 _Remember to start your codeblocks with three backticks and "sass" so your markup is syntax highlighted correctly._

-_Though it's not practical to repeat every aspect of Origami modules convention for every component, **A LOT** of people get tripped up by silent mode, so this line (remember to change the o-comments to your component name) is useful if you have Sass:_

 As with all Origami components, o-comments has a [silent mode](http://origami.ft.com/docs/syntax/scss/#silent-styles).
 To use its compiled CSS (rather than using its mixins with your own Sass) set `$o-comments-is-silent : false;` in your Sass before you import the o-comments Sass.